adjust/ios_sdk/doc/english/web_views.md

 ## <a id="basic-integration"></a>Basic integration

+If you are migrating from the web view bridge sdk v4.9.1 or previous, please follow [this migration guide](web_view_migration.md) when updating to this new version.

 We will describe the steps to integrate the Adjust SDK into your iOS project.
 We are going to assume that you are using Xcode for your iOS development.

 ### <a id="sdk-add"></a>Add the SDK with the web bridge to your project